AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 This function in this example is not included in HMC5983.c file.
 It is still in developing stage and need to be verified and validated.

-A sample of what an ideal calibration will have an affect on the data is shown in figure below
+A sample of what an ideal calibration will look like on a dataset that have some soft-iron and hard-iron biases.

 ![calibration image](https://github.com/AA-CubeSat-Team/Magnetometer/blob/master/RPi/HMC5983/image/ellipsoid2sphere.png)